ndabe-java/ndabe-java/README.md

 <p><a href="buymeacoffee.com/ndabe"> <img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="buymeacoffee.com/ndabe" /></a></p><br><br>
 ---

-✨ *“Data is the new oil, and I want to be the engineer who refines it."*
+✨ *“Data & AI are the new oil, and I want to be the engineer who refines them."*